Connect with others who understand.

 • Tingling

-• Flu-like symptoms (e.g., headaches, fever, chills, and upset stomach)
+• Flu-like symptoms (headaches, fever, chills, and upset stomach)

 Active shingles blisters or lesions are infectious.
 Cover them and avoid skin-to-skin contact with friends and family until the lesions dry and scab over.

-If you have symptoms of psoriasis or shingles or suspect you might have another skin disease or a skin infection, consider seeking help from a doctor specializing in dermatology.
+If you have symptoms of psoriasis or shingles, or suspect you might have another skin disease or a skin infection, you should see a dermatologist.

 • Perform a physical exam